DanielMartensson/MataveID/README.md

 * OKID - Use this to begin with.
 It's a good and easy algorithm that suits most cases.
 * MOESP - If you got noise inside your measurement.
 This is a good algorithm to choose.
 * N4SID - If MOESP did not solve your problem.
 You can try this one.
 Requires more data.
+* TFEST - Standard transferfunction estimation using least squares.
+Easy to use.
 * ARX - If you need a transfer function with a noise model.
 This is a basic system idenfication method.
 * ARMAX - If you need a transfer function for stochastical systems
 * SPA - If you got a signal with lots of noise, then you can seperate all noise and see each noise signal.
 Very clever tool.
 I like this function.